openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

          --role-attributes k8sapi-hosts
       ```

-   1. Connect to the K8s apiserver from another computer with [`kubeztl`, the OpenZiti fork of `kubectl`](https://github.com/openziti-test-kitchen/kubeztl/). `kubeztl` works by itself without an OpenZiti Tunneler.
+   1. Connect to the K8s apiserver from another computer with [`kubeztl`, the OpenZiti fork of `kubectl`](https://github.com/openziti-test-kitchen/kubeztl/). `kubeztl` works by itself without a tunneler.

 ## Cleanup